 Wow, two marathon days of assembly, wiring, and troubleshooting (nothing's ever perfect the first try, is it?), we now have our late father's dune buggy back moving under its own power again!
 Follow along below!

-Fred and Andrea got it unloaded Friday afternoon before I got home from work.
+Fred got it unloaded Friday afternoon before I got home from work.
 Empty chassis, with engine ready for clutch and trans.

 Hey, who let the nuts out of the nuthouse?

 Here is Fred Saturday afternoon about 4 pm.
 We did good in one day, and it's not even over!
 We worked all Saturday afternoon, until about midnight.
 Then we started work again Sunday at about 10.
 We had very few problems.
 The starter drive on the starter I removed from the Fairlane was out.
 (I think I remember it starting to give me trouble the last time I started it in 1998...shoulda fixed it then.)
 A spare starter went in, and it cranked right over, thanks to Fred's tireless wiring of the thing.
 Fred did all the wiring, about 8 hours' worth!
 Thank you, big brother!

 The wiring diagram I was using wasn't right, and we had no charging.
 Diagnosis using the blue F250 in the background, and some searching for other methods to wire alternators, uncovered the fact that we didn't have the alternator and regulator hooked up correctly.
 About an hour's worth of rework, and we were ready for a spin, just to make sure the transmission worked and that the brakes were ok.

 And here we come back.
 Some of the neighbors came out when they heard us idling up the street...

 Thanks, big brother, for all you do for me!